 It is up to the devotee to decide.

-The cows are offered to Isha Gaushala (cowshed), where they are treated with sanctity, lovingly taken care of, and kept in hygienic conditions.
+The cows are given to Isha Gaushala (cowshed), where they are treated with sanctity, lovingly taken care of, and kept in hygienic conditions.
 Their milk is used in sacred offerings and annadanam.
 Cows also support in conducting agriculture in a sustainable and ecologically-balanced way, and their dung is used as manure in Isha’s organic farms.

 Yes, you can offer the ritual on anyone's behalf for their wellbeing.